Beginning Labor Day weekend we will transition to fall . . . goodbye peaches, hello sweet, crisp apples, caramel apples, pumpkins and so much more!

-We also are adding various fresh picked vegetables, some specialty items such as Broadbent meats & Kenny’s Cheeses, the concession stand is now open as well as we continue with lots of beautiful plants in the greenhouse.
+We continue to have a wide variety of fresh picked, local seasonal vegetables, some specialty items such as Broadbent meats & Kenny’s Cheeses, the concession stand is open as well.
 See below for details on all!

 Please practice social distancing in the Greenhouse and Apple Barn for everyone’s safety and comfort.

 Remember, if you want to go with minimum touch/no touch, you can place an order over the phone 270.781.5303 and we’ll have it ready for you to pull up to the door and stay in your car while we load it.
 Please feel free to pass this on to your friends or family that might be in that high-risk category.